BenetManzanaresSalor/CLEANUP_Evaluation/README.md

 #### Recall
 Standard privacy proxy for text anonymization.
 It measures the percentage of terms masked by the **manual annotations** that were also masked by the anonymizations.
-TAE's implementation follows the version proposed in [The Text Anonymization Benchmark (TAB): A Dedicated Corpus and Evaluation Framework for Text Anonymization](https://aclanthology.org/2022.cl-4.19/), which allows for multi-annotated documents (performing a micro-average over annotators), token-level and mention-level assessment and independent consideration of direct and quasi identifiers.
+TAE's implementation follows the version proposed in [Pilán et al., The Text Anonymization Benchmark (TAB): A Dedicated Corpus and Evaluation Framework for Text Anonymization, Computational Linguistics, 2022](https://aclanthology.org/2022.cl-4.19/), which allows for multi-annotated documents (performing a micro-average over annotators), token-level and mention-level assessment and independent consideration of direct and quasi identifiers.
 The configurable parameters are:
 * `token_level | Boolean | Default=True`: If set to `True`, recall is computed at the level of tokens, otherwise it is at the mention-level.
   The latter implies that the whole human-annotated mention (rather than some tokens) needs to be masked for being considered a true positive.